No.18

 About No.18

 Whether to visit depends on how much weight you place on a casual Tokyo stop in this price bracket and on the 2026 hamburger-category recognition.
-The available verified data supports a simple expectation: No.18 is casual, relatively accessible by price, associated with Tabelog’s hamburger category.
+Expect a casual, relatively accessible option associated with Tabelog’s hamburger category.
 For operational details such as opening times, booking policy, payment options, seating, check current official or booking-channel information before making plans.

 The Format and What to Expect